-If you have a mold allergy, your immune system overreacts when you breathe in mold spores.
-A mold allergy can cause coughing, itchy eyes and other symptoms that make you miserable.
-In some people, a mold allergy is linked to asthma and exposure causes restricted breathing and other airway symptoms.
+If you have a mold allergy, your immune system is overly sensitive to mold spores.
+A mold allergy can cause coughing, itchy eyes and other symptoms that make you uncomfortable.
+In some people, a mold allergy is linked to asthma.
+If mold allergy is linked to asthma, mold exposure can cause restricted breathing and other airway symptoms.

 If you have a mold allergy, the best defense is to reduce your exposure to the types of mold that cause your reaction.
-Medications can help keep mold allergy reactions under control.
+Medicines can help keep manage mold allergy reactions.

-A mold allergy causes the same signs and symptoms that occur in other types of upper respiratory allergies.
-Signs and symptoms of allergic rhinitis caused by a mold allergy can include:
+A mold allergy causes the same symptoms that happen in other types of upper respiratory allergies, such as hay fever.
+Symptoms caused by a mold allergy can include:

 Mold allergy symptoms vary from person to person and range from mild to severe.
 You might have year-round symptoms or symptoms that flare up only during certain times of the year.
 You might notice symptoms when the weather is damp or when you’re in indoor or outdoor spaces that have high concentrations of mold.